 If you don’t feel like breaking out the toolbox and installing a camera yourself, look for a local electronics retailer who provides an installation service.

-If you’re ready to take the plunge and buy a new car with more up-to-date safety features, don’t forget to talk to your insurance broker before you drive it off the lot.
+Shopping for a new car with more up-to-date safety features?
+Don’t forget to talk to your insurance broker and make sure you’re covered before you drive it off the lot.

 Share this article on Facebook or Twitter to help other drivers learn the benefits of rear-view cameras, too.